inspec/inspec/docs-chef-io/content/inspec/profiles.md

   - platform: aws
 ```

-and to target all of these examples in a single `inspec.yml` file:
+To target all of these examples in a single `inspec.yml` file, use:

 ```YAML
 name: ssh